Boltzmann transport theory of magnon-exciton drag: Exciton-Magnon coupling

-The physical meaning of the Hamiltonian is simple: the magnon tilts the magnetization of the layers and enables mixing of the direct and indirect excitons via the charge carrier tunneling, Fig.~\ref{fig:mixing}.
+The physical meaning of the Hamiltonian is simple: the magnon tilts the magnetization of the layers and enables mixing of the intra- and interlayer excitons via the charge carrier tunneling, Fig.~\ref{fig:mixing}.
 In the second-order perturbation theory it produces the energy variations of the excitons.
 To demonstrate all relevant effects, it is sufficient for only one type of carriers to tunnel, and we focus here on this scenario.
-In this case, there is no mixing between the direct excitons in the first and second layers, $\mathcal{H}_{XM}(\bm k_2, \bm k_2)_{12}$ and $\mathcal{H}_{XM}(\bm k_2, \bm k_2)_{21}$, vanish as they requires both nonzero tunneling constants $t_e$ and $t_h$.
+In this case, there is no mixing between the intralayer excitons in the first and second layers, correspondingly, $\mathcal{H}_{XM}(\bm k_2, \bm k_2)_{12}$ and $\mathcal{H}_{XM}(\bm k_2, \bm k_2)_{21}$, vanish as they requires both nonzero tunneling constants $t_e$ and $t_h$\addZakhar{, see Eq.~\eqref{HXM-momentum2:me}}.
 This is because such mixing requires co-tunneling of an electron and a hole.
-The matrix elements of exciton-magnon interaction of direct excitons are non-zero even if only electron or hole can tunnel between the layers, they differ by numerical values and the phases of magnon operators because of the symmetry between the layers.
+The matrix elements of exciton-magnon interaction of intralayer excitons are non-zero even if only electron or hole can tunnel between the layers, they differ by numerical values and the phases of magnon operators because of the symmetry between the layers.
 In what follows we consider for specificity that only one type of carriers, electrons, can tunnel between the layers.

 We emphasize, that all interaction processes described by the Hamiltonian~\eqref{HXM-momentum2} have two-magnon nature in agreement with qualitative picture presented above.
 In the presence of external magnetic field the antiferromagnetic configuration is already broken in the equilibrium and one-magnon processes are important.
+There is an analogy between exciton-magnon and exciton-flexural phonon interaction in van der Waals monolayers and bilayers.
+Similar to the magnetic case, the electron- and exciton-flexural phonon is suppressed in monolayer structures due to the symmetry consideration, as charged carriers move in plane, while the flexural phonon-induced monolayer displacement is orthogonal to it.
+The situation is opposite for the interlayer excitons in bilayers: the breathing modes of flexural phonons modify the interparticle distance, giving rise to the effective interaction with the change in the Coulomb binding energy~\cite{Semina2020Dec,Iakovlev2022}.